🧱 Foundations 🤖 LLM Systems 🔍 RAG & Retrieval 🔐 Security × AI 📚 Reading Log

 Bash Run a shell command

-Glob Find files based on a pattern
+Glob Find files matching a pattern

-Grep Search the contents of a file
+Grep Search file contents

 LS List files and directories

-NotebookRead Read a cell
+NotebookRead Read a Jupyter notebook cell

-WebFetch Fetch from a URL
+WebFetch Fetch content from a URL

 WebSearch Search the web